indranilbanerjeeawssa/JavaExamples/activemq_consumer_dynamo_sam/README.md

 The code in this example prints out the fields in the ActiveMQ message and logs them in Cloudwatch logs.

 Apart from outputting to Cloudwatch logs, the lambda function also inputs fields from the ActiveMQ message (both message metadata fields as well as payload fields from the JSON payload) into a DynamoDB table created by the SAM template.
-You can log into the AWS console and look at the DynamoDB table and run a scan to see data getting input from the Kafka message into the DynamoDB table
+You can log into the AWS console and look at the DynamoDB table and run a scan to see data getting input from the ActiveMQ message into the DynamoDB table